Macrix/procontel/Event streaming/README.md

 ## What you can find here?

 Documentation contains information about available events and defines scenarios in which events are published.
-Description of each event contains definition of event data structure and usage scenario written in BDD (behavioral driven design).
+Description of each event contains definition of event data structure and usage scenario written in BDD approach.

 ## Table of Contents